ca-scribner/Udacity-Data-Engineering-Capstone/readme.md

 ### The data was increased by 100x.

 The present ETL process (staging all data into a single staging table then selecting the data into the OLTP/OLAP schemas) will not scale 100x.
-This process showed problems even in the present study, especially for postgres implementation which had significantly decreasing speed of staging data as the staging table grew.
-In the case of 100x scale, it would make more sense to stage the data in chunks (stage file 1, load file 1 into OLTP, stage file 2, load file 2 ...).
+This process worked but was cumbersome even in the present study, especially for initial postgres implementations that used an undersized compute node that led to significantly decreasing performance for staging data as the staging table grew.
+In the case of 100x scale, it is expected that at least the Postgres implementation would have trouble staging that size data at once.
+It would make more sense to stage the data in chunks (stage file 1, load file 1 into OLTP; stage file 2, load file 2 into OLTP; ...).
 This workload would lend itself well to a more formalized data pipeline using airflow.

 In general, Redshift has been designed with scale in mind more than Postgres has.
 Although Postgres does have features for scale and parallelism, those features are more core to Redshift's design.
 Redshift as a managed service is also easier to scale without interuption (by adding/modifying the nodes).
 It is expected that at 100x scale Redshift would perform much better than Postgres for the same workloads.

 Analytics workloads may also be problematic at 100x scale, depending on the type of analytics that were being performance.
-Although some analytics may still be feasible, a big data solution such as Spark might serve the needs better.
+Although some analytics may still be feasible, a big data solution such as Spark with distributed data might serve the needs better.
+Distributed data with a simple data access layer (such as S3 storage of parquet files with AWS Athena on top) might also suit the needs well, especially if infrequent access is required as Athena provides a serverless solution that would not require always-on managed instances.

-**PARTITIONING**
-**DISTRIBUTED DATA**
+Whether using distributed data or RDS, more focus on partitioning and indexing data would be beneficial at larger scale.

 ### The data populates a dashboard that must be updated on a daily basis by 7am every day.